Gorgeous Tomato Bruschetta on Garlicky Crostini

 And now that I’m suddenly a tomato girlie, I’m making all of the raw tomato recipes I thought were “meh” when I first learned how to make them in culinary school.
 That is, panzanella salad, tabbouleh, sandwiches, you name it.
 But this bruschetta is by far the best so far!

-Alright, so I know you’ve probably made a hundred bruschetta recipes.
+And yeah, I know you’ve probably made a hundred bruschetta recipes.
 But let me tell you why this one is better.
 First of all, it has cherry and grape tomatoes which are texturally elite.
 (Team No Soggy Tomatoes!)
-It also has a little secret, not-so-secret ingredient – lemon zest! – which isn’t traditional but takes this recipe up a notch.
+It also comes together in minutes and it’s make-ahead.
+I usually just serve it with garlicky homemade crostini but it would also be amazing with marinated mozzarella balls or spooned over whipped ricotta dip.

 Cherry & grape tomatoes